hse-project/hse-project.github.io/v2/docs/dev/limits.md

 largely dependent on the performance requirements of that application, and the hardware it runs on.

-Feel free to push these limits in a *test* environment, and [let us know](../res/community.md) how far you get and what you observe.
+Feel free to push these limits in testing and
+[let us know](../res/community.md) how far you get and what you observe.